Joint United States Military Advisory Group Thailand

-The Joint United States Military Advisory Group, Thailand (JUSMAGTHAI) is the U.S. Department of Defense's Security Assistance Organization in Thailand.
-It was established on September 22nd, 1953.
-The Chief of JUSMAGTHAI also serves as the Senior Defense Official and Defense Attaché to Thailand.
+The Joint United States Military Advisory Group, Thailand (JUSMAGTHAI) (formerly Military Assistance Advisory Group, Thailand), is the U.S. Department of Defense's Security Assistance Organization in Thailand.
+It was established on September 22, 1953.
+The chief of JUSMAGTHAI also serves as the senior defense official and defense attaché to Thailand.

 At the height of the Vietnam War, many American military specialists were assigned to JUSMAG-THAI in Bangkok.
 As many as 45,000 US military personnel were stationed in Thailand.
-In the twenty-first century, JUSMAGTHAI supports a variety of missions including a Joint Combined bilateral Exercise Program which averages over 60 exercises a year, Foreign Military Sales and humanitarian demining missions.
+In the twenty-first century, JUSMAGTHAI supports a variety of missions, including a Joint Combined bilateral Exercise Program which averages over 60 exercises a year, Foreign Military Sales and humanitarian demining missions.
 JUSMAGTHAI is located on a Royal Thai Armed Forces military compound approximately two kilometers from the American Embassy, on Sathorn Tai Road.